FBicsharp/BracketsGym/README.md

 	- ths user do not must wait the process for download the pdf

 ### Task Analitics
-The input string should not exceed 45 char, becouse the longest word in the world is 45 char long https://www.dictionary.com/e/longest-words-in-the-world/. the spiral imposes a limit in cases where there are multiple strings of the same length, they would overlap, so to prevent this multiple PDF's could be generated by dividing the strings (but the information would not be in a single spiral).
+The input string should not exceed 45 char, becouse the longest word in the world is 45 char long [longhest world](https://www.dictionary.com/e/longest-words-in-the-world/).
+The spiral imposes a limit in cases where there are multiple strings of the same length, they would overlap, so to prevent this multiple PDF's could be generated by dividing the strings (but the information would not be in a single spiral).
 Therefore, in cases when there are multiple strings of the same length, they must be processed by changing their length (adding extra space characters at the beginning) to make them appear graphically as a spiral.
 The string cannot be empty."